leegaughanbrown/docs/src/pages/en/framework/grids12.md

 ## Helper Lines

-When creating a page layout, I like to have the 12 columns visible so I can easily know where my elemnts are placed on the grid.
+When creating a page layout, I like to have the 12 columns visible so I can easily know where my elements are placed on the grid.

 So, I created a specific class in the OxyProps framework to help me with this.
 This is the class :
 - `o-12-grid-helper-lines`